 They have free high-speed internet, a fitness center, and a lovely indoor heated pool.
-Rooms are modern, stylish, and start at around $140.
-You can choose from rooms with a king bed and sofa bed or a room with two queen beds.
+Rooms are modern and stylish and start at around $140.
+You can choose from rooms with a king bed, sofa bed, or two queen beds.

 Planning Your Trip to Troy

-If you’re looking for things to do in Troy, Michigan this weekend, or some other time in the future, there are certainly plenty of options.
-Start making your list today and get your room booked at Booking.com while prices are still low!
+If you’re looking for things to do in Troy, Michigan, this weekend or some other time, there are plenty of options.
+Start making your list today and book your room at Booking.com while prices are still low!

 - Best Places to Visit in the Mid West